conan-io/docs/reference/conanfile/methods.rst

+.. _methods:

 Methods
 =======

-.. _retrieve_source:
+.. _method_source:

 source()
 --------

 The other way is to let conan retrieve the source code from any other external origin, github, or just a regular download.
 This can be done in the ``source()`` method.

-For example, in the previous section, we "exported" the source code files, together with the **conanfile.py** file, which can be handy if the source code is not under version control.
+For example, in the previous section, we "exported" the source code files, together with the *conanfile.py* file, which can be handy if the source code is not under version control.
 But if the source code is available in a repository, you can directly get it from there:

 .. code-block:: python